-There are many examples of model form contracts, created to afford balance of interests between the contracting parties (e.g. LOGIC and NEC contract forms), that have been used to support partnership arrangements.
-However, these contract forms quite often get modified by the addition of special clauses (e.g. NEC Contract 'Z' clauses) which shift the balance in favour of one parties' interests.
-Balance in contracts and the principles on which they are founded is the key to effective project collaboration and contract terms and conditions (e.g. those associated with Liquidated Damages) should not be unilaterally imposed by one party without the understanding and acceptance of the other.
-Acceptance of contracting principles needs to be the result of open and honest dialogue between the parties and should not be 'assumed' from the receipt of a tender - this might reflect a lack of understanding of the risks that are being accepted.
+There are many examples of model form contracts, created to afford balance of interests between the contracting Collaboration needs to be supported and reflected within parties (e.g. LOGIC and NEC contract forms), that have the framework of contracts and agreements that formalise been used to support partnership arrangements.
+However, the working arrangements between the project delivery these contract forms quite often get modified by the stakeholders.
+Transactional agreements (e.g. Fixed Price / addition of special clauses (e.g. NEC Contract 'Z' clauses) Lump Sum) will normally drive 'master / slave' relationships which shift the balance in favour of one parties' interests. and guite often lead to conflict and adversity between the Balance in contracts and the principles on which they are contracting parties - this will not support development founded is the key to effective project collaboration and of the truly aligned and collaborative relationships that contract terms and conditions (e.g. those associated with Liquidated Damages) should not be unilaterally imposed by are being sought.
+This is not to say that collaborative contracts / agreements should be 'soft' in any way and one party without the understanding and acceptance of the unbalanced in favour of the service provider or supplier. other.
+Acceptance of contracting principles needs to be the Balanced risk and reward agreements should be the aim, result of open and honest dialogue between the parties and where parties to the agreement share the potential gain or should not be 'assumed' from the receipt of a tender - this pain associated with project performance in an equitable might reflect a lack of understanding of the risks that are and proportional manner.
+The limits and boundaries being accepted.

-- European Construction Institute (ECI) ACTIVE Principle AP3 Effective Supply Chain Relationships VEP3.1 Procurement Cycle Management VEP3.2 Supplier Selection - VEP3.3 Contract Dispute Resolution - European Construction Institute (ECI) ACTIVE Principle AP5 Effective Project Risk Management VEP5.2 Risk and Benefit Framework Agreements
+- European Construction Institute (ECI) ACTIVE Principle AP3 Effective Supply Chain Relationships VEP3.1 Procurement Cycle Management VEP3.2 Supplier Selection VEP3.3 Contract Dispute Resolution - European Construction Institute (ECI) ACTIVE Principle AP5 Effective Project Risk Management VEP5.2 Risk and Benefit Framework Agreements associated with risk share by the project parties should be explored and discussed at the Stakeholder Management Conference (see also Collaboration Toolkit Phase 1; Step 1.3 - Stakeholder Management Conference and Periodic Reviews).
+The Project Lead Entity -Collaboration Champion will need to engage with legal and contract / commercial representatives to gain support for a collaborative project contracting strategy and philosophy.

 The phase checklist review (on the following pages) is an integrated tool for phases 1,2 and 3 and can provide an upfront self-assessment of proposed collaboration arrangements and performance to date against the project collaboration toolkit, giving a general overview of areas of strengths and weakness.
 This information can be plotted on the diagram below.
 The phase checklist review can also be used once the project is up and running to check on progress and identify any further actions necessary.